montana-knowledge-management/sklearn2json/README.md

-# sklearn2json

-Export scikit-learn model files to JSON for sharing or deploying predictive models with peace of mind.
+## Sklearn2JSON

+Python library for converting Scikit-Learn models to JSON.

-## Why sklearn2json?
+## Why Sklearn2JSON?

-Other methods for exporting scikit-learn models uses Pickle or Joblib (based on Pickle).
+Scikit-learn has an integrated function to export models.
+This functionality is depends on the Pickle or Joblib (based on Pickle) libraries.

 Serializing model files with Pickle provide a simple attack vector for malicious users-- they give an attacker the ability to execute arbitrary code wherever the file is deserialized. (![For an example]:https://www.smartfile.com/blog/python-pickle-security-problems-and-solutions/).

-sklearn-json is a safe and transparent solution for exporting scikit-learn model files.
+Sklearn2JSON is a safe and transparent solution for exporting scikit-learn model files.
 Safe

 Export model files to 100% JSON which cannot execute code on deserialization.
 Transparent

 Model files are serialized in JSON (i.e., not binary), so you have the ability to see exactly what's inside.
-Getting Started

-sklearn-json makes exporting model files to JSON simple.
-Install
+## Install

-pip install sklearn-json
+    pip install sklearn2json

-Example Usage
+## Example Usage

+    import sklearn2json as sk
-import sklearn_json as skljson from sklearn.ensemble import RandomForestClassifier
+    from sklearn.ensemble import RandomForestClassifier

     model = RandomForestClassifier(n_estimators=10, max_depth=5, random_state=0).fit(X, y)

-skljson.to_json(model, file_name)
+    sk.to_json(model, file_name)
-deserialized_model = skljson.from_json(file_name)
+    deserialized_model = sk.from_json(file_name)

     deserialized_model.predict(X)

-Features
+## Features

-The list of supported models is rapidly growing.
-If you have a request for a model or feature, please reach out to support@mlrequest.com.
+The list of supported models is growing.
+If you have a request for a model or feature, please reach out to sklearn2json@docutent.org.

+## License

+SkLearn2JSON is licensed under the terms and conditions of the GNU Affero General Public License, Version 3.0.

+If you would like to use SkLearn2PMML in a proprietary software project, then it is possible to enter into a licensing agreement which makes SkLearn2PMML available under the terms and conditions of the BSD 3-Clause License instead.

-sklearn-json requires scikit-learn >= 0.21.3.
-Supported scikit-learn Models
+## Supported scikit-learn Models

-    Classification
+* **Classification**

         sklearn.linear_model.LogisticRegression
         sklearn.linear_model.Perceptron
         sklearn.discriminant_analysis.LinearDiscriminantAnalysis